schulterklopfer/IcyWallet/README.md

 # IcyWallet

-_Accessible cold storage for your Bitcoin_
+_Fully accessible cold storage for your Bitcoin_

 Combined with a Raspberry Pi and a pair of headphones (or refreshable braille display), IcyWallet aims to be the simplest and most secure Bitcoin cold storage solution—with a total emphasis on accessibility.
+It’s a 100% audio hardware wallet; no screen required.

 ## Preview